GrahamDumpleton/mod_wsgi/README.rst

 to the location of the Apache ``apxs`` script for your Apache installation before performing the installation.

+If you are on Windows and your Apache distribution is not installed into the directory ``C:/Apache24``, first set the environment variable ``MOD_WSGI_APACHE_ROOTDIR`` to the directory containing the Apache distribution.
+Ensure you use forward slashes in the directory path.
+The directory path should not include path components with spaces in the name.

 Note that nothing will be copied into your Apache installation at this point.
 As a result, you do not need to run this as the root user unless installing it into a site wide Python installation rather than a Python